 In the case of CU South, the university owns a portion of the land needed for the flood project.
-Boulder is negotiating with the university within the framework established in the 2017 Boulder Valley Comprehensive Plan (BVCP) CU South Guiding Principles .
-Until an agreement is reached, the flood project has conservatively estimated costs for both direct project impacts and the implications of these guiding principles.
-Specifically, estimated costs include compensation for impacts to the university’s existing facilities (tennis courts, warehouse, and South Loop Drive) as well as other project elements needed to comply.
+Boulder has been in negotiations with the university within the framework established in the 2017 Boulder Valley Comprehensive Plan (BVCP) CU South Guiding Principles.
+Prior to negotiating the current draft agreement, the flood project conservatively estimated costs for both direct project impacts and the implications of these guiding principles, including compensation for impacts to the university’s existing facilities (tennis courts, warehouse, and South Loop Drive) as well as other project elements needed to comply.
 Reducing costs for impacted CU facilities has been one of the focal points of annexation negotiations.
-As the flood design progresses, staff will continue to refine design details and associated cost estimates.
-Likewise, ongoing annexation negotiations may influence cost allocations.
+As the flood design continues to progress, staff will continue to refine flood design details and associated cost estimates.

 What is the “earthfill?” any why is the city paying for it?

 The construction of the flood mitigation detention dam will change the current floodplain and will result in new areas of inundation that were previously outside of the floodplain.
-The flood project proposes strategic placement of earthfill to raise a portion of newly inundated areas out of the floodplain to allow for future university development as agreed upon in the CU South Guiding Principles.
+The project includes strategic placement of earthfill to raise a portion of newly inundated areas out of the floodplain to allow for future university development as agreed upon in the CU South Guiding Principles.